 Tips: Do step 1 for every page, then step 2 for every page, then finish with step 3.
 Also, if you have a thick catalog, break the spine by bending back and forth a few times before you begin.
 To add sparkle, apply a thin coat of spray adhesive to the tree and sprinkle with glitter.
 You could also use spray paint, but I think the catalogs are colorful enough as is.
 Let dry overnight, and top with a star.
 (I found mini toppers at The Dollar Tree).

 There you have it!
 A fun, easy, inexpensive craft made from what was once going in the garbage.
 Ta-Da!

-These would make a nice gift for a book lover, or to go with a magazine subscription, or someone who just appreciates crafty things.
-I like to put a few on my bookshelf when I’m not using them at a show.
-I encourage you to make your own, but if you don’t have many catalogs or magazines of your own, I have my kits for sale for $6 that includes a catalog, printed instructions, and a star topper – all neatly packaged and ready to give as a fun gift!
+Upcycled Magazine Trees would make a nice gift for a book lover, or to go with a magazine subscription, or for anyone who appreciates crafty things.
+I like to display them on my bookshelf when I’m not using them at a show.

 There’s a FREE PDF of instructions that you can print available for a limited time in the Free Resource Library.